 If you’re feeling paranoid about security (or your company’s IT department knowing what you’re up to), you can use a personal VPN.
 This is a type of software that will mask where you’re logging in from.
 It will also add a layer of encryption for extra security.

 So, uhh, should you tell your boss?

 This is often the number one question on everyone’s mind — at least, among those who are not self-employed.
 The answer probably depends on what kind of company you work for.

 Some companies are already remote-friendly, or they’re smaller companies with flexible policies.
 And if you work for yourself, then there is also nothing stopping you.

 It’s trickier if you work for a larger corporation that has many rules or restrictions.
 There might be policies against working from anywhere that is not the office or your own home.
-Things like employee insurance or health & safety policies might not be designed to cover some random Airbnb somewhere.
+Things like employee insurance or health and safety policies might not be designed to cover some random Airbnb somewhere.
 There could also be tax implications if you work remotely from another country.

 Is remote work here to stay?

-Remote working is surely still in its honeymoon period.
+Remote working is still in its honeymoon period.
 Eventually, the focus will turn to some of the drawbacks.

 Let’s face it: it will always be easier to speak in a room than on Zoom.
 Some companies will always want to see butts in chairs instead of names in a Slack list.
 It’s inevitable there’ll be some backlash to the current remote work trend.